lucasjoliveau/doc/en/applications/inventory_and_mrp/inventory/shipping_receiving/daily_operations/receipts_three_steps.md

 # Process receipts in three steps

 Some companies require a quality control process before receiving goods from suppliers.
-To accomplish this, Odoo has a three-step process for receiving goods.
+To accomplish this, Konvergo ERP has a three-step process for receiving goods.

 In the three-step receipt process, products are received in an input area,